May 1, 2018

 Hopeless Lenox company (that owns Moto phones) – ALL of them have HUGE random shut down problems

 My first Moto phone (Moto-G) had huge battery issues and had to be got repaired.
 A huge problem.
-The new one (Moto G4 plus) has started shutting down randomly.
-Problem was first noticed while navigating maps (GPS).
-Thereafter now it shuts down at everything, particularly when camera is switched on.
+The new one (Moto G4 plus) has started shutting down randomly – IN JUST OVER ONE YEAR.
+The problem first cam up while navigating maps (GPS).
+Thereafter now it shuts down even more randomly, such as when the camera is switched on.

 STEP 1: Go to Safe mode.
 This will show whether it is a software or hardware issue.

 STEP 2: If the problem doesn’t occur on Safe mode (in my case it didn’t seem to occur – with the camera no longer shutting down the phone), then do these two: